List of Rebelde Way characters: Mía Colucci

 Mía Colucci Cacéres is one of the main characters and a member of Erreway.
 Born in Buenos Aires, July 24, 1987.
 She is friends with Pablo and Marizza. she falls in love with Manuel in the first season, in season 2 she his girlfriend, She is the only child of famous fashion businessman Franco Colucci and his wife Marina.
 Mía was told that Marina died when she was just a baby, though she later finds out that her mother is alive and that she left Mía and Franco because she did drugs.
 She is portrayed by Luisana Lopilato.

-Mía is the most popular and beautiful girl in Elite Way School.
+Mía is the most popular and beautiful girl at Elite Way School.
 Because her father is a famous fashion businessman, she has many designer clothes.
-She is also the only girl, which she and her roommates use as a closet.
+She also has the only room that she and her roommates use as a walk-in closet.
 Her best friends are Vico and Feli.
 She falls in love with Manuel at first sight, but she pretends to hate him.
-In the beginning of the first season she and Pablo thought about dating so they can be the popular couple of the school.
-She is beautiful and mean, but she does not the latter.
+In the beginning of the first season she and Pablo consider dating so they can be the popular couple of the school.
+She is beautiful and mean, but she does not realize the latter.

-She is a very talented dancer; before Marizza came, she was the only choreographer in the school.
-She always tries to look good all the time by never eating sweets or food with high calories, exercising in her spare time, and wearing new clothes.
-In some episodes she gives some of her dresses to Luna or Vico because she had already worn them twice.
-Every year after the summer vacation she does an American fair in which she gives her old clothes away and presents her new projects for the new year in school.
+An accomplished and talented dancer, she served as the school's sole choreographer prior to the arrival of Marizza.
+Known for her disciplined approach to maintaining a polished public image, she adheres to a strict diet, prioritizes regular exercise, and consistently refreshes her wardrobe.
+Her fashion sense is characterized by a refusal to repeat outfits; she frequently donates her previously worn clothing to students such as Luna and Vico.
+Each year, following the summer break, she hosts an "American fair," an event that serves both as a venue for donating her past wardrobe and as a platform to unveil her upcoming creative projects for the new school year.

 Mía was originally Marizza's enemy, but they become friends and stepsisters when Franco marries Marizza's mother Sonia.
 She is in love with Manuel, but does not want to show it.
 At the end of season 1, Mía confesses her love to Manuel.

 In season 2, Mía and Manuel are happy together, almost a perfect couple.
 However, Manuel drunkenly sleeps with Sabrina, and she breaks up with him.
 When Manuel loses his memory, Mía does everything to get his memory back.
 He remembers Pablo, but no one else.
 He eventually leaves for Mexico to see his family.

 In the final episode, Manuel returns and begs Mía to forgive him and asks her to be together again.
 The two of them become a couple again.

 4 Caminos

-In the film 4 Caminos (2004), Mía and Manuel are a couple that had parents that didn't approve their relationship.
+In the film 4 Caminos (2004), Mía and Manuel are a couple that had parents.
 During the film, they have a baby, a girl named Candela.
 Mía discovers she has leukemia.
 The band returns to Buenos Aires because of Mía's therapy, but a short time later she dies.